29 May I Inherited a House, Now What?

 Positives: You could potentially generate extra monthly income.

 Negatives: unseen repairs – we would advise that you put away one year’s worth of expenses into an account in case of emergencies.

 Positives: Once again, there is potential for extra income here.
 Just be sure to check if your location allows for Airbnb.

 Negatives: Just like a traditional rental there are unseen repairs.
 So once again, you will need to put money aside.
 Additionally, there are some fees for listing your house on Airbnb and you will also need to furnish it and deal with renters.

-Option C: Sell in a traditional manner
+Sell it in a traditional manner

 Positives: Most financial advisors would advise that you take this route.
 It will lessen the burden of having a “business” on your hands and the potential headaches that come with it.
 It will also make it easy to distribute the monies to all involved parties.

 Negatives: You will need to take into account real estate fees such as closing costs, commissions and staging the house for sale.